Minimum Viable Structure: Organisational Scaffolding to Get Out of Emergency Mode

 3. Distinguish synchronous and asynchronous communication.

 Synchronous is like “what do you think of this right now”.
-Usually it happens in a chatroom or around the watercooler.
+Usually it happens in a meeting, videoconference, or chatroom.
 It only makes sense now (not later) to the people who are there (no one else).

 Asynchronous is like emails or Loomio threads: organised around a topic instead of a time.
 They’re slightly more formal, with context-setting (this is what we know), invitation (what do you think?) and explicit conclusions (we decided to do X).